Lolz1243/Bunny-Trap/README.md

-# Bunny-Trap :rabbit: :carrot: :skull:
+# Bunny-Trap
-Bunnies, Carrots, and Hip-Hop.
+Bunnies :rabbit:, Carrots :carrot:, and Hip-Hop :skull:.

 A lightweight 2-D sidescrolling platformer centered around a bunny and its carrots.